In this part:

 To increase RubyMine heap size, you should copy the original

-directory of the RubyMine installation folder, should not be edited.
+bin directory of the RubyMine installation folder should not be edited.
 Instead of editing the original

-in the location specified below, open it for editing and add the required
+idea.properties file in the following location, open it for editing and add the required properties:

 Example: Changing case of unicode literals

 RubyMine allows defining whether non-ascii characters should use literals like

 This behavior is controlled by the system property

 idea.native2ascii.lowercase.
 By default, upper case characters are used.

 If it is desirable to use lower case characters, create the file

 idea.properties in the location specified above, open it for editing and add the following line: